Pendley Manor: The new manor

 A Local landowner and mill owner, Joseph Grout Williams commissioned architect Walter F K Ryan to build a new Tudor style Manor, the present building, in 1872.
 He and his descendants then occupied the Victorian Manor from 1875 until 1983.

 The last private owner was BBC show jumping commentator Dorian Williams, who developed it as a center for adult education and the arts after the second World War.
 He inaugurated the Pendley Open Air Shakespeare Festival in 1949 in the hotel grounds which continues to run to the present day.
 The grounds have two landscaped open-air theatres.
 The indoor Court Theatre has permanently occupied the former stables to the estate since 1978 and presents a full programme of drama and musical performance.

 The house was sold to a property company in 1983 and then in 1989 to a hotel company which invested in the building and re-opened it as a country house hotel in 1991.
 There have since been several extensions built to house additional rooms, a spa and gymnasium and a banqueting / conference suite.

 Architecture

 The present building was erected c.1874 near the site of the old manor house.
-It was designed in a neo-Jacobean style by the architect Walter F K Ryan and it built in red brick with Bath stone dressings.
+It was designed in a neo-Jacobean style by the architect Walter F K Ryan and built in red brick with Bath stone dressings.
 Architectural features include a half-timbered jettied top floor; tall decorated brick chimney pots; a square tower with an ogee-shaped lead roof; ornamental herringbone brickwork, carved Jacobean-style Ionic pilasters and stucco panels.
 The date 1875 is carved in stone above the porch.